Support Theorem for the Light Ray Transform on Minkowski Spaces: Main result

-This is analogous to solenoidal condition for vector fields in the Fourier domain.\\ iii) Each component of $\tilde{f}_v$ is a superposition of components of $\curl f$ (for $n=2$) and of the generalized $\curl$, $\d f$ (for $n\ge 3$.)
-This is a very important property since it forms an overdetermined system of equations which helps us to recover the $\curl$ and generalized $\curl$, $\d f$.\\ iv) Clearly
+iii) Each component of $\tilde{f}_v$ is a superposition of components of $\curl f$ (for $n=2$) and of the generalized $\curl$, $\d f$ (for $n\ge 3$.)
+This is a very important property since it forms an overdetermined system of equations which helps us to recover the $\curl$ and generalized $\curl$, $\d f$.